thomasabishop/lambdas/node-js/time-tracking/README.md

 | `ACCESS_KEY`    | Access key ID                                   |
 | `SECRET_KEY`    | Secret access key                               |

-`DB_ENDPOINT` is only required when working with the local databass.
+`DB_ENDPOINT` is only required when working with the local databases.
 The region and credentials are sufficient to connect to the production database.